Hirokazu Tanaka: Creatures Inc.

-At the advice of EarthBound (1994) co-worker Tsunekazu Ishihara, Tanaka would join Creatures as a guest composer, where he would end up composing dozens of songs for the first Japanese Pokémon anime and various Pokémon promotional releases.
+At the advice of EarthBound (1994) co-worker Tsunekazu Ishihara, Tanaka would join Creatures Inc. as a guest composer, where he would end up composing dozens of songs for the first Japanese Pokémon anime and various Pokémon promotional releases.
 Despite the fact that his themes were not used in the West, they inspired best-selling singles and albums in Japan due to their popularity there.
 Tanaka was eventually forbidden by Nintendo to continue to write more songs for the anime due to their policy of not allowing employees to work for other companies, so he resigned at Nintendo and joined Creatures full-time in 1999.

-Tanaka succeeded Ishihara to become the president of Creatures in 2001.
+Tanaka succeeded Ishihara to become the president of Creatures in 2001, while Ishihara continued as CEO.
 Starting in the late 2000s, Tanaka began to perform at Japanese dance clubs under the name "Chip Tanaka".
 The moniker was suggested by a foreign acquaintance, as Tanaka thought "Hip Tanaka" was too attached to his time at Nintendo.

-After the death of Satoru Iwata in 2015, Tanaka wrote a chiptune track titled "Dedicated to Satoru Iwata" as a tribute.
+After the death of Satoru Iwata in 2015, Tanaka wrote a tribute track titled "Dedicated to Satoru Iwata".
+In April 2023, Tanaka announced he was stepping down as president and executive director of Creatures, but would remain as a Creative Fellow.